a79944/PygameMusicLab/README.md

-# Python Music Lab
+# Pygame Music Lab

-**Python Music Lab** is a music sequencer inspired by chrome's music lab, made with python using `pygame`.
+**Pygame Music Lab** is a music sequencer inspired by chrome's music lab, made with python using `pygame`.
 Users can create songs by activating cells that represent notes in a grid.
 The tool allows saving/loading patterns, picking the start location of the playback and adjusting tempo.

 ---